-Dr Kim Kiely is a senior research fellow in the Ageing Futures Institute and School of Psychology, Faculty of Science, UNSW Sydney.
+Dr Kim Kiely is an honorary senior research fellow in the Ageing Futures Institute, Faculty of Science, UNSW Sydney.
 He holds a conjoint appointment with Neuroscience Research Australia (NeuRA).

 Awards and Prizes